-In light of the above, we propose anew that a management indicator system should be developed for the APEC LCMT project, which aims to promote the development of low carbon towns across the region, by leveraging the LCMT concept and the results of the past feasibility studies.6
+In light of the above, we propose that a new management indicator system should be developed for the APEC LCMT project, which aims to promote the development of low carbon towns across the region, by leveraging the LCMT concept and the results of the past feasibility studies [6].

-As a part of APEC LCT-I System, indicators for low carbon building has been under consideration The Final Report of Feasibility Study during Phase 3, three items were proposed for introducing indicators of low carbon building: 'Energy-saving construction', 'Building insulation' and 'Energy efficiency of building equipment'.
+As a part of the LCT-I System, indicators for low carbon building were considered.
+The Final Report of Feasibility Study during Phase 3, three items were proposed for introducing indicators of low carbon building: 'Energy-saving construction', 'Building insulation' and 'Energy efficiency of building equipment'.
 As for Energy-saving construction, 'Ratio of buildings certified as green buildings to total buildings in the district (%)' could be an indicator.
 For Building insulation, 'Thermal performance standard' could be measured.
 And Energy efficiency of building equipment could be evaluated by 'Reduction rate of energy use'.

-Appendix 4 'Low Carbon Town Indicators (Preliminary Study Results)' of the Fourth Edition of the Concept published in November 2014 proposed to maintain the same structure of indicators for low carbon building.7) The Phase 5 Task Force Japan and Study Group A which is in charge of refining the Concept are now working hard to finalise the APEC LCT-I System including indicators for low carbon building.
-They are carrying out further surveys, discussions with experts of indexation/standardization and sensitivity analyses of indicators in test cases.
+Appendix 4 'Low Carbon Town Indicators (Preliminary Study Results)' of the Fourth Edition of the Concept published in November 2014 proposed to maintain the same structure of indicators for low carbon building [7].
+The Phase 5 Task Force Japan and Study Group A carried out further surveys, discussions with experts of indexation/standardization and sensitivity analyses of indicators in test cases.
+The draft of the LCT-I System Guideline was published as Appendix 5 of the Fifth Edition of the Concept.
+The LCT-I System was designed as simple as possible and adopted five point scale considering the user-friendliness.
+The assessment areas of the LCT-I System is comprehensive (see figure below) and include both quantitative and qualitative indicators